ovn-org/ovn/Documentation/intro/install/ovn-upgrades.rst

 1. LTS to the very next LTS release, or to any non-LTS in between the two.
 2. Any non-LTS to the very next LTS release.

 The first LTS version of OVN was 22.03.
+Subsequent LTS versions have been released every two years since then.
+For more information on the lifetime of LTS versions, please see https://www.ovn.org/en/releases/#long-term-support .
 If you want to upgrade between other versions, you can use the `Fail-safe upgrade`_ procedure.

 Fail-safe upgrade
 ~~~~~~~~~~~~~~~~~